 To win at the Travelers Championship you need to finish in double digits under par so it is ‘go low or go home’.
 The average winning score since 2007 is just shy of -16.
 In 2016, Jim Furyk made PGA Tour history by shooting a final round 58.

-Course form, Greens in Regulation, Strokes Gained Putting and Bogey Avoidance are a good start when trying to profile an identikit winner.
+Course form, Strokes Gained Tee-To-Green and Bogey Avoidance are a good start when trying to profile an identikit winner.
 Veterans tend to do well and first time winners are not uncommon.